 Dentists and physicians diagnose 30,000 cases of oral cancer each year, and more than 7,000 of those cases result in the death of the patient.
 While oral cancer can be deadly, it can be easily diagnosed and treated if caught early enough.

-No Noticeable Signs
+Oral Cancer Has No Noticeable Signs

 Unlike other forms of cancer, oral cancer doesn’t come with many out-of-the-ordinary signs.
 This is why it is recommended that you come into Dr. Brusky’s dental office for at least semi-annual checkups.
 During these exams, Dr. Brusky and/or his caring dental hygienists will use the latest advancements in dental technology to scan and look for oral cancer.